brendanconnolly/BlogPosts/webhooks/testingWebhooksWithJS.part2.md

 ```

 ### Configuring Repository Webhooks
 Now we are ready to register our listener to receive webhooks from Github.
-To do this we will be using the [Repository Webhooks API](https://docs.github.com/en/rest/reference/repos#webhooks) and the `create` and `delete` endpoints.
+To do this we will be using the `create` and `delete` endpoints from the [Repository Webhooks API](https://docs.github.com/en/rest/reference/repos#webhooks).
 Octokit provides the `createWebhook` and `deleteWebhook` methods to interact with these endpoints.

 To make this example a bit more real world, rather than use those methods directly inside our tests, we are going to wrap the implementation details of the `Repository` api calls inside a service class.